eTicketing - Your Ride is Just a Barcode Away

-If you are taking the Capitol Corridor train, be sure to read about changing your travel plans in the What if... section below.
+If you're taking the Capitol Corridor train, be sure to read about changing your travel plans in the What if... section below.

 The easiest way to book your trip on any eTicketing enabled route is on Amtrak.com, m.Amtrak.com or through our mobile applications.
 You will receive your eTicket as a PDF attachment to an e-mail receipt and be able to present the eTicket on your smartphone/tablet screen through our mobile applications as well.